54 – Emperor Claudius is poisoned to death under mysterious circumstances. His 17-year-old stepson Nero succeeds him.

 1923 – Ankara replaces Istanbul as the capital of Turkey.

 1962 – The Pacific Northwest experiences a cyclone the equal of a Cat 3 hurricane.
-Winds measured above 150 mph; 46 people died.
+Winds measured above 150 mph at several locations; 46 people died.

-1976 – The first electron micrograph of an Ebola viral particle is obtained by Dr. F. A. Murphy, now at U.C.
-Davis, who was then working at the C.D.C.
+1976 – The first electron micrograph of an Ebola viral particle is obtained by Dr. F. A. Murphy, who was then working at the C.D.C.

 2010 – The Copiapó mining accident in Copiapó, Chile comes to an end as all 33 miners arrive at the surface after surviving a record 69 days underground awaiting rescue.